bwvdnbro/samcrhss-webpage/schedule.md

 : Breakfast at Agnes Blackadder Hall

 09.00 - 10.00
-: RHD algorithms for the exascale era - *Bert Vandenbroucke*
+: Parallelisation with OpenMP and MPI - *Tim Harries*

 10.00 - 11.00
-: Title to be confirmed - *Tim Harries*
+: RHD algorithms for the exascale era - *Bert Vandenbroucke*

 11.00 - 11.30
 : Coffee break